Assaf Shelleg

 Shelleg’s second book Theological Stains; Art Music and the Zionist Project appeared in November of 2020 with Oxford University Press.
 This is the first in-depth study on art music in Israel from the mid-twentieth century to the turn of the twenty-first.
-The book unfolds the theological and territorial infrastructures of Hebrew culture while critically reading the works and archival collections of Mordecai Seter, Paul Ben-Haim, Oedoen Partos, Josef Tal, Ben-Zion Orgad, Marc Lavri, Andre Hajdu, Abel Ehrlich, Tzvi Avni, Betty Olivero, and Ruben Seroussi.
+The book unfolds the theological and territorial infrastructures of national Hebrew culture while critically reading the works and archival collections of Mordecai Seter, Paul Ben-Haim, Oedoen Partos, Josef Tal, Ben-Zion Orgad, Marc Lavri, Andre Hajdu, Abel Ehrlich, Tzvi Avni, Betty Olivero, and Ruben Seroussi.
 In the process, Theological Stains discloses how importations of modernist compositional devices constituted composers’ perceptions of Jewish musical traditions as much as they facilitated their dialectical returns to diasporic Jewish cultures, returns that among other things invalidated national and territorial tropes.